No one likes to be compared and probably will not be making it easy for you to do so.

 The total cost of taking a loan is more than just comparing the interest rates charged.

 Take, for example, 2 loans both with a quantum of $10,000 and 1 year in tenure, with the 1st loan at 11% p.a per year without any fees, while the 2nd has a lower interest of 10% p.a, but has a one-time processing fee of $1,000 and an annual fee of 1%.
-The total fees of $1,000 and $100, make it slightly more expensive than the 1st, with an Effective interest rate (EIR) of 21% as you will pay a total of $2,100 in interest and fees.
+It's total fees of $1,000 and $100, make it slightly more expensive than the 1st, with an Effective interest rate (EIR) of 21% as you will pay a total of $2,100 in interest and fees.

 Share on: